cozie-app/cozie-apple-website/docs/troubleshooting.md

   - Enable sleep focus
   - Enable sleep schedule and use it for Sleep Focus (Health App / Browse / Sleep)
   - [Apple's user guide for sleep tracking with the Apple Watch.](https://support.apple.com/en-sg/guide/watch/apd830528336/watchos)

+* **Location data is missing.**

+  - Ensure iOS and watchOS are up-to-date.
+  - Ensure Cozie has been given permission to access location data.
+(Settings / Privacy & Security / Location Services)